mjmeilahn/laravel-projects/README.md

-# laravel-projects
+# LARAVEL
-One repo that contains a list of my Laravel pet projects
+One repo that contains a list of my Laravel pet projects.

+1. Data Sanitation, Validation, Encryption and Escaped Output